International Journal of Applied Dental Sciences

 Conclusion: For reduction of probing depth, surgical therapy provides a greater benefit than nonsurgical therapy in deep pockets.
 For attachment level, nonsurgical therapy provides a greater benefit for initial disease severity levels 1–3 mm and 4–5 mm, and surgical therapy for > 5 mm.

 Pages: 361-363 | 422 Views 9 Downloads

 How to cite this article:

-Dr. Gazanfer Ali Shah, Dr. Suhail Majid Jan and Dr. Reyaz Ahmad Mir.
+Dr. Gazanfer Ali Shah, Dr. Suhail Majid Jan, Dr. Reyaz Ahmad Mir.
 Comparative evaluation of ultrasonic scaling versus modified flap operation in mild to moderate chronic periodontitis in adult patients.
-International Journal of Applied Dental Sciences.
-2018; 4(4): 361-363.
+Int J Appl Dent Sci 2018;4(4):361-363.